 Under the bill, which passed 34-0, state regulators will be required to establish new performance standards for electric, gas and telecommunications utilities regarding emergency preparation and service re storation when there’s an emergency with more than 10 percent of any utility’s customers without service for more than 48 consecutive hours.

-Regulators must consider standards for minimum staff ing and equipment levels for each utility based on the number of customers; targets for recovery and restoration of service;
+Regulators must consider standards for minimum staff ing and equipment levels for each utility based on the number of customers; targets for recovery and restoration of service; a communication plan between each utility and its customers; and assessments of each utility’s ability to rely on mutual aid from other utilities in the region to restore the services.

 Other standards relate to utilities’ plans for tree-trimming, cutting and removal to reduce outages caused by falling trees and limbs; how a utility’s call center is operated; notifications by each utility to state and local officials to coordinate response efforts; and safety standards for a utility’s employees, mutual aid crews and private contractors.
 The Public Utilities Regulatory Authority has until Nov.
 1 to submit a report identifying the new standards.